Mains

 • 1 medium-sized tomato, chopped

-• 1 tbsp fresh/frozen curry leaves (available at Asian stores)
+• 1 tablespoon fresh/frozen curry leaves (available at Asian stores)

 • Variation: